ItsAsbreuk/mojito-promise/README.md

 Example of how to use Promises in Mojito

-Example can be seen at these pages:
+Running examples can be seen at these pages (until end of April):

 [Home Mojit](http://temp.itsasbreuk.nl)